W4KRL/IoT-Kits-Firmware/README.md

 - Sleep interval in seconds: 60 for testing, 600 or longer for normal service
 - ThingSpeak channel ID (a numerical value)
 - ThingSpeak API Write Key (alphanumeric between quotes)
+- For the remote display kits, you must select the appropriate timezone by uncommenting your location.
 - OPTIONAL (Values determined from running D1M-WX1_Calibration.ino)
   - DMM voltage
   - ADC reading